rockdaboot/wget2/README.md

 * libgnutls >= 2.10.0
 * libidn2 >= 0.9 + libunistring >= 0.9.3 (libidn >= 1.25 if you don't have libidn2)
 * flex >= 2.5.35
+* libpsl >= 0.5.0

-The versions are recommended, but older versions are supposed to work.
+The versions are recommended, but older versions may also work.

 Building from git